-Answer the obelow. questions by putting an 'X' in the box next to the appropriate answer like the example
+Answer the questions by putting an 'X' in the box next to the appropriate answer like the example below.

 Are you male e or female?

-Male
+1 Male

 2 Female

 Be sure to re ead all the answer choices given before marking a box with an 'X.'

-netimes told to skip over some questions in this survey.
-When this happens you will see ells you what question to answer next, like this:
+You are sometimes told to skip over some questions in this survey.
+When this happens you will see a note that tells you what question to answer next, like this:

-Yes → Go to Question 35
+1 Yes →Go to Question 35

 2 No →Go to Question 36

-Г